Klemens98/Klemens98/README.md

-- 👋 Hi, I’m @Klemens98
+# 👋 Hi, I’m @Klemens98

-- 👀 I’m interested in Front-End, best practices, Back-End.
+- 👀 I’m interested in becoming a Full-Stack Developer.
+Therefore, also everything related to it, from Frontend to Backend.

-- 🌱 I’m currently learning Javascrip, HTML, CSS, SQL, React, and Node.js
+- 🌱 I’m currently learning React.

-- 📫 How to reach me: klemensdrobnicki@gmail.com
+## Contact
+46485 Wesel
+Germany

+You can reach me, preferably under my E-mail: klemensdrobnicki@gmail.com

 My most recent work is always pinned.